djm/python-scrapyd-api/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests, especially if fixing a regression.
-2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+2. If the pull request adds functionality, the docs should be updated to document that functionality.
 3. The pull request should work for Python 2.6, 2.7, 3.3 and 3.4.
-Check
-   TravisCI_ and make sure that the tests pass for all supported Python versions.
+   Check TravisCI_ and make sure that the tests pass for all supported Python versions.

 .. _TravisCI: https://travis-ci.org/djm/python-scrapyd-api/pull_requests